StevenBlack/vocab/million-dollar-words.md

 because you can accuse someone of being a highbinder without insulting him—he probably won't know what the word means!
 (See also gudgeon.)
 Hairy.
 A man in need of a shave is hirsute.
 You hirsute would not describe a sticky or hairy situation as hirsute.
-Pronounced HEER-SUIT.

 ### histrionic
 Overly dramatic; so excessively theatrical as to be unbelievable.
 A teenager who sobbingly declares that he will die if he is cut from the tennis team is engaging in histrionics.
-Pronounced HISS-TREE-ON-IC.

 ### hoary